openremote/documentation/docs/user-guide/manager-ui/manager-ui.md

 <kbd>![](img/time-scheduler-rules-trigger-frequency.png)</kbd>
 _Figure 8.
 The Rules trigger frequency (right) as well as time scheduler (left) defines when rules are triggered and active.
 The scheduled example sets the rule to be active until June 20 2022, only on weekdays._

-See the [When-Then rules](../rules-and-forecasting/when-then-rules.md) wiki for more details.
+See the [When-Then rules](../rules-and-forecasting/when-then-rules.md) documentation for more details.

 ### Flow Rules

 Flow rules can be used to fill (new) attributes with processed other attributes.
 In the visual editor you can use `Input` (blue), `Processor` (green), and `Output` (purple) nodes, and wire them up.
-See the wiki [Flow Rules](../rules-and-forecasting/flow-rules.md) for more details.
+See the [Flow Rules](../rules-and-forecasting/flow-rules.md) documentation for more details.

 <kbd>![](img/flow-rules.png)</kbd>
 _Figure 9.
 Flow rules to process data_